There’s too much to do,

 Getting there is a matter of practice, building from smaller to larger efforts.
 You start with something small, gradually piecing together how one thing works with the next.

-4 week-long course that gives you exercises to get out from under the overloaded lists, chaotic desktops, and a sea of sticky notes to start guiding your powerful and creative mind to where you want it to go.
+10-week course that gives you exercises to get out from under the overloaded lists, chaotic desktops, and a sea of sticky notes to start guiding your powerful and creative mind to where you want it to go.

 Topics that will be covered